HOW TO USE A TOP LOAD WASHER: STEPS & TIPS

 Step 1: Check Installation Before Starting Your Laundry

-Ensure all feet are in firm contact with the floor and locked.
+Ensure all feet on the appliance are firmly on the floor and locked.

 Make sure the washer and dryer are far enough apart that they don't touch when in use.